VisitRome.com

 Amalfi: Historic Maritime Power

-The town of Amalfi offers a different character than Positano—less vertical, more substantial, and rich in medieval maritime history.
+The town of Amalfi has a different character than Positano—less vertical, more substantial, and rich in medieval maritime history.
 Once one of Italy's four powerful Maritime Republics (alongside Venice, Genoa, and Pisa), Amalfi controlled trade routes across the Mediterranean during the 10th and 11th centuries.
 A tsunami destroyed much of the medieval city in 1343, but enough remains to hint at its former glory.

 The centerpiece is the Duomo di Sant'Andrea (Cathedral of St. Andrew), dominating the main square at the top of a steep flight of 62 steps.
 This architectural treasure combines Arab-Norman, Gothic, and Baroque elements, with a facade of alternating stone colors and intricate mosaics.
 The attached Chiostro del Paradiso (Cloister of Paradise), with its distinctive Arab-Norman arches and peaceful garden, served as a cemetery for Amalfi's nobility.
 Inside the cathedral's crypt lie the relics of St. Andrew the Apostle, brought here from Constantinople in 1206.

 Amalfi's narrow streets spread out from the main square, filled with ceramic shops (the region is famous for hand-painted majolica), paper shops (Amalfi has produced paper since the 13th century), and restaurants serving local specialties.
 The Valle dei Mulini (Valley of the Mills) showcases the remains of paper mills that once powered Amalfi's paper industry.
-Most day trips allocate 1.5-2 hours for Amalfi, providing time to visit the cathedral, explore the main streets, and enjoy lunch at one of the trattorias serving fresh seafood and local pasta dishes like scialatielli ai frutti di mare.
+Most day trips allocate 1.5-2 hours for Amalfi, providing time to visit the cathedral, visit the main streets, and enjoy lunch at one of the trattorias serving fresh seafood and local pasta dishes like scialatielli ai frutti di mare.

 Hand-Picked Experiences